Amending HOA bylaws, covenants, declarations and deed restrictions.

 Not all bylaws, covenants, declarations and deed restrictions permit the homeowners association to impose fines for violations of the governing documents.
 Accordingly, governing documents that lack appropriate enforcement mechanisms should be amended so that the financial burdens associated with bylaw violations are shouldered by the owner that has violated the governing documents and not by the remaining members of the community.

 At Hirzel Law, PLC, we believe that homeowners association documents should be drafted in plain English.
-Many bylaws, covenants, declarations and deed restrictions are drafted by attorneys and for attorneys, which make them incomprehensible to homeowners associations, HOA boards and property owners.
+The attorneys at Hirzel Law, PLC meet on a regular basis to simplify the language in their template governing documents to reduce legalese and make the governing documents more user friendly for homeowners associations.
+Many HOA bylaws, covenants, declarations and deed restrictions are drafted by attorneys and for attorneys, which make them incomprehensible to homeowners associations, HOA boards and property owners.

-If a homeowners association is constantly having battles over the interpretation of language contained in governing documents, it may be time to amend the documents to clarify specific issues.
+If a homeowners association is constantly having battles over the interpretation of language contained in governing documents, it may be time to look at amending HOA covenants to clarify specific issues.

 Many older restrictive covenants, declarations and deed restrictions contain onerous amendment provisions.
 In some instances, a simple vote will not suffice to amend the governing documents and the homeowners association is required to collect signatures of numerous owners to record an amendment.